FAQs

 How do cheer coaches learn about NFHS Rules?

 Viewing the NFHS Rules Update Video is required of coaches of all teams who participate in the IASP-sponsored cheer competitions.
 Coaches who choose not to participate in IASP-sponsored competitions are still welcome and encouraged to review the video.
-The recording will be shared with all attendees at the Hoosier Cheer Coaches Association (HCCA) Conference as part of their conference registration fee, and will also be available for purchase through the IASP website for those coaches that are unable to attend the HCCA Conference.
-The cost of this recording for those unable to attend the conference is $20.
+The recording is posted to the cheer page of the IASP website.

 Visit www.iasp.org/cheer for more information about the requirements for competing teams.